 k.
 Other Compensation Plans.
 The Committee may from time to time review and provide advice with respect to other material compensation or benefit plans of the Company, including stock purchase and stock ownership, material non-qualified, medical, change in control, retirement and other welfare plans.

-The Committee may also request that any officer or other employee of the Company, including the Company's senior compensation or human resource executives and the Company’s General Counsel, the Company’s outside counsel or any other person meet with any members of, or consultants to, the Committee, or provide other assistance to the Committee in the discharge of its duties.
+The Committee may also request that any officer or other employee of the Company, including the Company's senior compensation or human resource executives and the Company’s Chief Legal Officer, the Company’s outside counsel or any other person meet with any members of, or consultants to, the Committee, or provide other assistance to the Committee in the discharge of its duties.
 The Company shall be responsible for any administrative or other expenses incurred by the Committee in the discharge of its responsibilities hereunder.

 o.
 Shareholder Votes.
 The Committee shall review significant proxy advisory firm reports and all shareholder votes and proposals, in each case as related to the Company’s executive compensation matters, and consider whether to make or recommend adjustments to the Company’s executive compensation policies and practices as a result of such votes and/or reports.